 The refinement of simulations is accomplished through the visual cross-correlation of reservoir simulation results to match actual production volumes.
 When predicted production data no longer corresponds with actual production data, the reservoir simulation model needs to be updated.
 For example, when production volumes cause fluid contacts to change over time, the reservoir simulation model needs to be updated to reflect the known changes.

 Real-time well monitoring data enables production engineers to continually evaluate well performance and make changes, when necessary, to further enhance productivity.
 Real-time well monitoring data can provide even greater value in showing how development and operational decisions have affected well performance over time.

-When snapshots of production data are visualized and animated in context of reservoir conditions that change over time
+When snapshots of production data are visualized in CoViz 4D and animated in context of reservoir conditions that change over time

-—geological models, offset wells, injection locations, and oil/water and/or gas/oil contacts—geoscientists and production engineers can determine how operational decisions have positively or negatively impacted production during the course of well development.
-Lessons learned from these analyses can be applied to similar geologic formations or subsurface conditions to optimize productivity.
+—geological models, offset wells, injection locations, and oil/water and/or gas/oil contacts—geoscientists and production engineers can determine how operational decisions have positively or negatively impacted production during the course of field development.
+Lessons learned from these analyses can be applied to similar geologic formations or subsurface conditions to help optimize productivity in nearby fields.